 Administration also released its annual update to the carbon budget.
 It’s a tool to support Council’s decision-making as they adjust the capital and operating budgets.
 It also tracks progress on the City’s energy transition goals.

-Council will deliberate and decide on any adjustments from December 2-5.
+Council will be deliberating and deciding on any adjustments from December 2-5.